-Network and start to contribute and share your experience as an artist on Facebook Groups, Sub-Reddit and Twitter to track down artists that have a similar sound and slightly larger following than you.
+Network and start to contribute and share your experience as an artist on Facebook Groups, Sub-Reddit, and Twitter to track down artists that have a similar sound and slightly larger following than you.
 Build relationships and collaborate with similar artists.
 When you release a song with an artist with a bigger following you’re automatically tapped into their listeners via Release Radar and Discover Weekly.
-As you grow as an artist you can collaborate with artists with larger audiences.
+As you grow you can collaborate with artists with larger audiences.

 As you can see the video has 4.3 million likes and the song has over 1.9 million streams on Spotify.
 Also good to note they have over 50,000 followers on Spotify, at the moment their follower count is higher than their monthly listeners which is unheard of for most artists on Spotify.

-Below is the Spotify code users can scan this code and the app with instantly bring up your song, Spotify profile or playlist.
+Below is the Spotify code users can scan this code and the app will instantly bring up your song, Spotify profile, or playlist.
 How to use codes:

 1. Create your own code here:https://www.spotifycodes.com/#create

-2. Download and test the code to make sure it is scannable and the correct dimensions
+2. Download and test the code to make sure it is scannable and has the correct dimensions